El Dandy

-Roberto Gutiérrez Frías (born May 28, 1962), best known under the ring name El Dandy, is a Mexican professional wrestling trainer and retired professional wrestler.
-He debuted in la Arena Pacifico, Guadalajara in August 17,1982.
-While he had a retirement tour in 2014, Gutiérrez has wrestled most recently in March 2019.
-Gutiérrez has wrestled for most major Mexican promotions, including Consejo Mundial de Lucha Libre, Lucha Libre AAA Worldwide, Universal Wrestling Association, World Wrestling Association, and International Wrestling Revolution Group.
-In addition, he has worked for the US-based World Championship Wrestling as well as the Japanese Super World Sports and the International Wrestling Association of Japan.
+Roberto Gutiérrez Frías (born May 28, 1962), best known under the ring name El Dandy, is a Mexican professional wrestling trainer and former professional wrestler.
+He has wrestled for most major Mexican promotions, including Consejo Mundial de Lucha Libre (CMLL), Lucha Libre AAA Worldwide (AAA), Universal Wrestling Association (UWA), World Wrestling Association (WWA) and International Wrestling Revolution Group (IWRG).
+In addition, he has worked for the United States-based World Championship Wrestling (WCW), as well as the Japanese Super World of Sports (SWS) and International Wrestling Association of Japan (IWA Japan).

-During his career he won a number of championships, including the CMLL World Middleweight Championship three times, the NWA World Light Heavyweight Championship, the NWA World Welterweight Championship twice, the Mexican National Featherweight Championship, Mexican National Light Heavyweight Championship twice, Mexican National Middleweight Championship, Mexican National Welterweight Championship, the WWA World Light Heavyweight Championship, and the WWA World Tag Team Championship Corazón de León.
-He was a part of a tag team known as Los Fabulosos with Silver King and a member of the Latino World Order group in World Championship Wrestling.
+During his career, El Dandy won a number of championships, including the CMLL World Middleweight Championship three times, the NWA World Light Heavyweight Championship, the NWA World Welterweight Championship twice, the Mexican National Featherweight Championship, the Mexican National Light Heavyweight Championship twice, the Mexican National Middleweight Championship, the Mexican National Welterweight Championship, the WWA World Light Heavyweight Championship, and the WWA World Tag Team Championship.
+In WCW, he was a part of the Latino World Order stable and a tag team known as Los Fabulosos with Silver King.
 A 2004 match against L.A.
 Park was voted "Match of the Year" by readers of Box y Lucha magazine.
+He had a retirement tour in 2014 and continued to wrestle until March 2019.

 Professional wrestling career

-Gutiérrez began training for a wrestling career at the age of 14, training under Diablo Velazco in his hometown of Guadalajara, Jalisco.
+Gutiérrez began training for a wrestling career at the age of 14, training under Diablo Velazco in his hometown of Guadalajara.
 After five years of training he finally, but reluctantly, made his in-ring debut.
 Gutiérrez later stated that he was nervous for his debut in part because of his fear of the public.
-He opted to use the ring name "El Dandy", after several of the wrestlers in Guadalajara gave him the nickname due to his success with women.
-He made his debut as an enmascarado, or masked wrestler, teaming with Águila Solitaria against Black Indian and Chamaco Hernández.
-A local promoter asked Gutiérrez if he would prefer to wrestle unmasked instead, leading to Gutiérrez losing the mask and wrestling without a mask for the remainder of his career.
-At the time his family did not know he had become a professional wrestler, until they saw him on TV against El Dorado.
-While the match was so well received that the fans in the arena threw money in the ring, Gutiérrez's parents were not enthused with his career choice at the time.
+He opted to use the ring name "El Dandy", which several Guadalajara wrestlers gave him due to his success with women.
+He made his debut as an enmascarado ("masked wrestler"), teaming with Águila Solitaria against Black Indian and Chamaco Hernández.
+A local promoter asked Gutiérrez if he would prefer to wrestle unmasked instead, leading to Gutiérrez losing the mask and wrestling without it for the rest of his career.
+At the time, his family did not know he had become a wrestler until they saw him on TV against El Dorado.
+While the match was so well received that the fans in the arena threw money in the ring, Gutiérrez's parents were not enthused with his career choice.